 V=1 mode tables for supervisor privilege modes.
 The hypervisor updates the second stage tables by updating the tables found at the address in

-hgatp, which are responsible for performing the second stage of address translation.
+hgatp which are responsible for performing the stage-two of address translation for guests.

 The RISC-V designers decided to make it easy on the software people and implement identical page table entry formats for both guest and host tables, which adds a nice touch.